JoshGo6/InstallingGoOnUbuntu/test.md

     cd ~
     ```

-1. Copy the URL of the current binary release tarball from the [official Go downloads page](https://golang.org/dl/), and note the SHA256 hash listed next to it, as you’ll use this hash to [verify the downloaded file](https://www.digitalocean.com/community/tutorials/how-to-verify-downloaded-files).
+1. Copy the URL of the current binary release tarball from the [official Go downloads page](https://golang.org/dl/), and note the SHA256 hash listed next to it.
+You’ll use this hash to [verify the downloaded file](https://www.digitalocean.com/community/tutorials/how-to-verify-downloaded-files).

-1. Instead using `sudo apt install` to install Go, use `curl` to retrieve the tarball from the URL you copied, which allows you to configure Go:
+1. Instead of using `sudo apt install` to install Go, use `curl` to retrieve the tarball from the URL you copied, which allows you to configure Go:

     ```
     curl -LO https://go.dev/dl/go1.22.5.linux-amd64.tar.gz
     ```

-    The command line updates to show the tarball downloading.
+    Using `-L0` is the equivalent of invoking both the `-L` option, which allows the server to complete the request if there is a URL redirect,  and the `-O` option, which writes the target (`go1.22.5.linux-amd64.tar.gz`) to a file of the same name in the directory (~) in which the `curl` command is executed.
+In other words, this command creates the file `~/go1.22.5.linux-amd64.tar.gz`.
+As the command runs, the command line updates to show the status of the tarball downloading.
 When the download completes, the command line prompt reappears:

     ```
     joshg@DESKTOP-L38CGNS:~$ curl -LO https://go.dev/dl/go1.22.5.linux-amd64.tar.gz